Frequently Asked Questions (FAQ) during the Coronavirus Pandemic

 1. What do I do during COVID to submit timesheets and other paperwork?

-Currently the office is closed to the public due to Covid-19.
-We have a secure drop box outside our Ventura and Simi Valley offices for any paperwork that you would like to submit.
-If you would like to mail your items instead please send them to 4245 Market St. Suite 213, Ventura, CA 93003.
+Our offices are open to the public, documents can be mailed in, or submitted in person.
+We also have a secure drop box outside our Ventura and Simi Valley offices for any paperwork that you would like to submit.
+If you would like to mail your items, please send them to 4245 Market St. Suite 213, Ventura, CA 93003.

 We are continuing to process your provider enrollment paperwork and get you enrolled as an IHSS provider.
 If you have any questions, please call us at 805-654-3416.